razaneSi/Frog-Compiler/README.md

 # Frog-Compiler
-this a third year compiler project we were asked to create a compiler/interpreter for the FROG programming language with a responsive interface .
+this is a third year compiler project we were asked to create a compiler/interpreter for the FROG programming language with a responsive interface .